CURRENT STUDENTS AND FELLOWS (Fall 2019)

 Virginia Pendleton- Virginia is a second year graduate student in the School of Public Health, Maternal and Child Health Program.
 She graduated from the University of Wisconsin – Madison in 2012 with degrees in psychology and gender & women’s studies.
 She believes that reproductive freedom and justice is at the core of everyone being able to lead a healthy life, and is so thrilled to be doing this work with Dr. Shlafer’s lab.

 Jennifer B. Saunders- Jennifer is a doctoral student in the Health Services Research, Policy and Administration program in the School of Public Health.
 Her research interests include maternal and child health policy, and occupational health services research and policy.
 Jennifer received a master’s degree in social work from the University of Iowa and a bachelor’s degree in zoology from the University of Wisconsin-Madison.

-Elizabeth Shaver – Elizabeth is a Junior in the Honors Program at the University of Minnesota-Twin Cities, majoring in Child Psychology with a minor in Applied Psychology in Education and Community Settings.
+Elizabeth Shaver – Elizabeth is a Senior in the Honors Program at the University of Minnesota-Twin Cities, majoring in Child Psychology with a minor in Applied Psychology in Education and Community Settings.
 She is interested in understanding the relationship between parental incarceration, the school setting, and educational outcomes for youth with incarcerated parents.
 Elizabeth is delighted to begin learning and collaborating with Dr. Shlafer and her team.